Heinrich Siedentopf

 Heinrich Friedrich Siedentopf (1 December 1906 – 28 November 1963) was a German astronomer and physicist.

+Life & work

-He was born in Hannover.
+He was born in Hanover.
 In 1930, he became an assistant to Heinrich Vogt, then joined the national observatory in Heidelberg.
 Between 1940–46 he was a professor of astronomy at the University of Jena, and director of the observatory.
 In 1949, he was a professor at the University of Tübingen, where he later died of a heart attack.